SujJR/ESign/README.md

 ## Features

-- User authentication with JWT
+- **🔓 No authentication required** - All endpoints are publicly accessible
 - Document upload and management with template processing
 - **🆕 Dynamic auto-extraction of recipients from JSON template data**
 - **🆕 Intelligent signature field mapping with auto-generation**